-- a) Whenever snow has accumulated or there is a possibility that snow will accumulate to such a depth that snow removal operations will be required, the City Manager or in the absence of the City Manager, the Chief of Police, may declare a Traffic Emergency and until such Traffic Emergency is terminated it shall be unlawful two (2) hours after the formal declaration: - i.
-To park a vehicle on any street designated as an Emergency Snow Route in Section 35-109. - ii.
-To operate a motor vehicle on any Emergency Snow Route in such a manner or condition that such motor vehicle stalls and is unable to proceed by reason of the fact that the driving wheels are not equipped with tire chains or snow tires. - b) The Chief of Police, during a Traffic Emergency, is empowered to waive or suspend enforcement of parking regulations not specifically designated within this article (Code 1974, § 17-1002; Ord.
-No. 6227, § 1, 2-11-75)
+- 1. EMERGENCY SNOW ROUTE TICKET-TOWING PROCEDURES Chapter 44, Article V, Section 44-186 to 44-188, City Code. - a) Whenever snow has accumulated or there is a possibility that snow will accumulate to such a depth that snow removal operations will be required, the City Manager or in the absence of the City Manager, the Chief of Police, may declare a Traffic Emergency and until such Traffic Emergency is terminated it shall be unlawful two (2) hours after the formal declaration: - i.
+To park a vehicle on any street designated as an Emergency Snow Route in Section 44-186. - ii.
+To operate a motor vehicle on any Emergency Snow Route in such a manner or condition that such motor vehicle stalls and is unable to proceed by reason of the fact that the driving wheels are not equipped with tire chains or snow tires. - b) The Chief of Police, during a Traffic Emergency, is empowered to waive or suspend enforcement of parking regulations not specifically designated within this article.